I Want To...

 Director, Clinical Virology and Molecular Microbiology

-Research Interests: Hepatitis C and B infections; Infectious diseases
+Research Interests: Viral infections of immunocompromised patients; Hepatitis C and B infections; Respiratory virus infections

 Baltimore, MD 21287 map

-Dr. Alexandra Valsamakis is an associate professor of pathology at the Johns Hopkins University School of Medicine.
-She holds joint secondary appointments in molecular medicine and immunology, and serves as director of Clinical Virology and Molecular Microbiology.
+Dr. Alexandra Valsamakis is a professor of pathology at the Johns Hopkins University School of Medicine.
+She holds a joint secondary appointment in Molecular Microbiology and Immunology in the Johns Hopkins Bloomberg School of Public Health and serves as director of Clinical Virology and Molecular Microbiology Laboratories in the Department of Pathology at the Johns Hopkins Hospital.

-She received an M.D. from University of Pennsylvania and a Ph.D. in microbiology from the Medical College of Pennsylvania.
-After a residency in pathology at the University of California-San Diego, she completed two fellowships at Johns Hopkins, one in medical microbiology and a second in microbiology and immunology.
+She received an M.D. and Ph.D. (microbiology) from the University of Pennsylvania School of Medicine.
+After a residency in clinical pathology at the University of California-San Diego, she completed two fellowships at Johns Hopkins, one molecular virology and a second in medical microbiology.

-Dr. Valsamakis’ research focuses on the detection, identification, and therapeutic monitoring of infectious diseases, particularly viral infections.
+Dr. Valsamakis’ research focuses on the detection, identification, and management of viral infections.

 - Director, Clinical Virology and Molecular Microbiology

-- MD, Hospital of the University of Pennsylvania (1992)
+- MD, Hospital of the University of Pennsylvania - REGISTRAR (1992)

 - University of California / Pathology (1994)